-Valmorel is one of the prettiest of the modern ski resorts, carefully and sympathetically designed to reflect traditional Savoyard living while equally providing a bustling, pedestrianised village full of intimate restaurants, bars and boutiques.
+Valmorel is one of the prettiest of the modern ski resorts in Grand Domaine, carefully and sympathetically designed to reflect traditional Savoyard living while equally providing a bustling, pedestrianised village full of intimate restaurants, bars and boutiques.
 It is a perfect destination for family holidays.

 The skiing is accessible from the centre of town as well as from the nearby village of Doucy thanks to a series of lifts.
 For intermediates, there are many long runs at high altitude and pretty pine forested paths, whilst testing black runs and extensive off-piste skiing will challenge the more advanced.
 There is a separate beginner’s ski area close to the village, several easily reached green runs, and another learning area specifically for snowboarders.
 For free riders and snowboarders the ski area of Valmorel offers 2 snow parks and 2 boarder-crosses.
 To join the area of St-François-Longchamp from here and enjoy the 165km of pistes of Grand Domaine ski area, you simply take the “Madelaine” chair lift.

 Le Petit Prince is a charming Savoyard restaurant with lovely desserts.